 "I know.
 Maybe it'd be a way to get you both back to L.A.
 You know I miss you guys.
-I've been telling you to come home
+I've been telling you to come home forever."

-forever."
 Liz knew she'd do anything to get her two best friends back into her life on a regular basis.
-They'd all grown up in apart the past few as job and life priorities had changed.
+They'd all grown up in Los Angeles, had family there.
+They met at University of California San Diego.
+And after many years together, they'd been apart the past few as job and life priorities had changed.